aiplanethub/introduction-to-powerbi/visualize-data/1981-Visuals in Power BI.md

 * Maps

 There are a range of map visualizations available within Power BI.
-The most common types of map are ‘Bubble Map’, ‘Filled Map’ and ‘Shape Map’, all of which are power by Bing Maps.
+The most common types of map are ‘Bubble Map’, ‘Filled Map’ and ‘Shape Map’.

 1) Bubble Map